pdavidow/SimpleEditor/readme.md

 **todo**
 * Use meaningful method names -- e.g., NOT "s"
 * 10 to the 6th stuff. generate test input at runtime
-* Mark some methods as private/protected
-* test case all valid, except EXTRA blank lines on bottom -- WHICH SHOULD BE OK
 * see todos
-* fail on operation '4 4'